thomasweitzel/zolarwind/README.md

 # The Zolarwind Theme for Zola

-Welcome to Zolarwind, the simple Zola blog theme with Tailwind CSS, Mermaid, and KaTex support.
+Welcome to Zolarwind, the simple Zola blog theme with Tailwind CSS and KaTex support.
 This theme is for Zola users aiming to have a nice blog design powered by Tailwind CSS.
 It seamlessly integrates with [Mermaid](https://mermaid.js.org), enabling the creation of various diagrams directly within your blog posts using a Markdown-inspired syntax.